Acadia National Park carriage paths, bridges and gatehouses: History

 Beginning in about 1890, Mount Desert Island became a summer resort haven for a number of wealthy families, including the Rockefellers, Carnegies, and Vanderbilts.
 Despite their efforts to keep the island free of motor vehicles, their presence was authorized across the whole island by 1915.
-John D. Rockefeller, Jr., who had a large summer house on the southeastern part of the island, in response embarked on a major effort to build a network of carriage roads on its eastern half, which would be isolated from the roads open to motor vehicles, and which would provide access to the scenic views of the area.
+John D. Rockefeller Jr., who had a large summer house on the southeastern part of the island, in response embarked on a major effort to build a network of carriage roads on its eastern half, which would be isolated from the roads open to motor vehicles, and which would provide access to the scenic views of the area.
 He personally selected the skilled craftsmen who built the roads, bridges, and gatehouses, and directly supervised a significant portion of the work, which took place between 1919 and 1931.
-The overall design was approved by Frederick Law Olmsted, Jr. The entire project resulted in the construction of more than 50 mi of roads, sixteen bridges, and two Tudor Revival gatehouses at the points where the system intersected the public roads.
+The overall design was approved by Frederick Law Olmsted Jr. The entire project resulted in the construction of more than 50 mi of roads, sixteen bridges, and two Tudor Revival gatehouses at the points where the system intersected the public roads.
 The present bounds of Acadia National Park include 47 mi of these roads, thirteen of its bridges, and both gatehouses.

 Description

 Carriage paths and bridges

 The carriage paths consist of a network of wide paths, laid out to take advantage of the area's natural terrain, and to provide access to fine views of the area's lakes, mountains, and bays.
 Foot paths extend from the carriage paths into the woods.
 The carriage paths are about 16 ft wide, and are generally surfaced by the National Park Service with fine gravel, with a slight rise at the center to allow for proper drainage.
+The trails are resurfaced every ten to fifteen years due to Maine's heavy winters.

 The bridges in the network are all built out of hand-hewn locally quarried granite.
 They were specifically designed to blend into the landscape in an organic manner, and are sited so that they may be used as viewing platforms for the scenery, and so that they may themselves be viewed.
 They often include viewing platforms for one or both purposes.
 The only bridge that has been altered in any significant way is the Eagle Lake Bridge, which carries Maine State Route 233 over a carriage path, and was the subject of an award-winning widening project in 1974.